 Contact Joel Thrift Today for Legal Help with Reinstating Your SSDI Benefits

 The amount of paperwork and legal knowledge required to ultimately get an EXR approved is extensive and complex in nature.
 Don’t just start filing appeals without having a disability attorney representing your best interests throughout the appeals process.
-Call today to schedule an immediate consultation appointment at Joel Thrift Law Offices.
+Contact us today to schedule an immediate consultation appointment at Joel Thrift Law Offices.